The association the Mont-Saint-Michel Trail

 An association is first and foremost a project supported by its members, and the Chemins du Mont-Saint-Michel will be happy to count on your material and moral support.

-2024 membership fee (per calendar year) :
+2025 contribution (per calendar year) :

 27 € (individual) - 40 € couple - 10 € under 26, unemployed, disabled

-A tax receipt will be sent to you
+A tax receipt will be sent to you at the end of the calendar year.

 Press room

-The Mont-Saint-Michel Trail : [Download the general press kit]
+The Mont-Saint-Michel Trail : 2025 presentation file

 The Mont-Saint-Michel Trail in the press and on the internet: On the Chemins d'étoiles website